 - You will be provided with information on when and where to access entrance to the venues to avoid congestion.

 - You will be asked to ensure you have a printed copy of proof of your event registration or a digital copy on your phone or device to gain access to the venues.

-- You will be reminded if you are feeling unwell and displaying coronavirus (COVID-19) symptoms (loss or change in sense of smell or taste, fever, chills or sweats, cough, sore throat, shortness of breath and runny nose), or may have been in contact with someone with coronavirus (COVID-19), or have in the last 14 days been in a coronavirus (COVID-19) hot spot, that you should not attend the Conference.
+- You will be reminded if you are feeling unwell and displaying coronavirus (COVID-19) symptoms (loss or change in sense of smell or taste, fever, chills or sweats, cough, sore throat, shortness of breath and runny nose), or have been in contact with someone with coronavirus (COVID-19), that you should not attend the Conference.
 You should get tested and isolate at home or in your accommodation until you receive your test results.
-If you suspect you may have coronavirus (COVID-19) call the dedicated hotline – open 24hours a day, 7 days – 1800 675 398.
+If you require information or support you can call the dedicated coronavirus (COVID-19) hotline – open 24 hours a day, 7 days – 1800 675 398.

 Please note and accept that the Conference venues will enforce the relevant health and safety measures as required by Government as a condition of entry to the venues.

 Note that the venues reserve the right to refuse entry to any persons who are disorderly, or display unlawful or offensive behaviour.
 Any person who causes a disturbance may be removed from the venue.